Flatbush: Health

 As of 2018, preterm births are more common in Flatbush and Midwood than in other places citywide, though births to teenage mothers are less common.
 In Flatbush and Midwood, there were 99 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 17.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Flatbush and Midwood has a relatively high population of residents who are uninsured, or who receive healthcare through Medicaid.
 In 2018, this population of uninsured residents was estimated to be 16%, which is higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Flatbush and Midwood is 0.0077 mg/m3, lower than the citywide and boroughwide averages.
 Ten percent of Flatbush and Midwood residents are smokers, which is slightly lower than the city average of 14% of residents being smokers.
 In Flatbush and Midwood, 28% of residents are obese, 13% are diabetic, and 31% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 21% of children are obese, compared to the citywide average of 20%.

 Eighty percent of residents eat some fruits and vegetables every day, which is lower than the city's average of 87%.
 In 2018, 77% of residents described their health as "good", "very good", or "excellent", slightly less than the city's average of 78%.
 For every supermarket in Flatbush and Midwood, there are 21 bodegas.

 Major hospitals in close proximity to Flatbush include Kings County Hospital and SUNY Downstate Medical Center.
 The facilities are located in neighboring East Flatbush just east of New York Avenue.

-Post offices and ZIP Codes
+Government and education

 Flatbush is covered by ZIP Codes 11203, 11210, 11225, and 11226.
-The latter is the primary ZIP Code for Flatbush.